 Fighting Back Against False Allegations

 Defending these cases is difficult because as the defense attorney, you must discredit the alleged victim’s testimony without offending the jury’s sensibilities.
 It takes years but a criminal defense attorney must develop a certain sensitivity to the jury’s sensibilities.
 This is doubly true in cases involving children.
 A jury understands and expects a certain amount of contention between defense counsel and the alleged victim when that person is a grown adult.
 There are limits but still, the jury will normally give the defense attorney some leeway in attacking the witness’ credibility as long as it is not perceived as a gratuitous attack with no basis in fact.
 Where the line is between gratuitous attack and legitimate questioning is different in every case and with every jury.
 It takes years of practice to know the right approach to handling the witness and to identify where those lines are drawn.

 Sex crimes cases are not for part-time trial lawyers.
 They are to be handled by someone that has handled many of these cases.
 They are not to be handled by the faint of heart, and they are not to be handled by the inexperienced.
 Sex cases are particularly difficult cases and many criminal defense attorneys refuse to handle them because they are difficult.
 There are more attorneys who will agree to handle them when they are simply not qualified to do so.
 Young attorneys often fall into this category because they have no idea how complicated the issues are going to be when they first agree to accept the case.

 If you, or someone close to you, is facing sex crime charges, whether it is in Utah, Idaho or elsewhere, you need the services of our aggressive experienced trial lawyer to uphold your rights.
-This is the most important decision you’ll ever make — call us today at (801)-895-3143 for an instant consultation with one of our criminal defense attorneys.
+This is the most important decision you’ll ever make — call us today at (801)-895-3143 for an instant consultation with a Salt Lake City criminal defense lawyer.
 We handle emergency visits and jailhouse calls around the clock.
 It’s never too early or too late to contact us.